Seamonsters-2605/Seamonsters-2605.github.io/docs/git/index.md

 Branches are a powerful feature of Git.
 If you're working on changes to the code that are experimental, not fully tested, or could potentially cause conflicts with other people's work, you'll want them on a separate **branch**.
 You can make commits to this branch without them affecting the main "master" branch.
 And commits to the "master" branch will not affect your branch, so you don't have to worry about your code suddenly breaking.

 You can imagine the series of commits you've made over the course of a project as points on a timeline, and branches as separate lines that branch off the main one.
-You actually don't have to imagine this, GitHub will graph it for you.
+You actually don't have to imagine this: GitHub will graph it for you!
 [Here's](https://github.com/Seamonsters-2605/CompetitionBot2018/network) an example from last year's competition code.
 Click and drag to scroll through it, and hover over the dots to see the commits.

 When you are confident enough in your changes that you want them on the master branch, you can **merge** the branches together.
 The extra commits you made on the separate branch will be added to the master branch.
 Even if the master branch has been changed since you branched from it, Git will try to find a way to merge the changes together (and if it can't, it will ask you to do it yourself).

 Let's practice branches:

-- In Git Bash with your repository open, type `git branch name-of-your-branch`.
+- In VS Code Terminal with your repository open, type `git branch name-of-your-branch`.
 Name it whatever you want (it should be descriptive of its purpose.
-In general, use `-` to separate words).
+In general, use `-` to separate words and no capitals).
 - Now type `git checkout name-of-your-branch`.
 You are now on the branch you created.
-You can see that the blue text in parentheses has changed from `(master)` to your branch's name.
+You can check what branch you're on at any time by typing `git status`.
 - Make some changes, add them, and commit them.
 When you push them, use the command `git push -u origin name-of-your-branch`.
 The extra pieces of this command will create the branch on GitHub as well, and link the branch on your computer to GitHub.
 In the future you can just use `git push`.

 In your web browser, refresh the page for your repository.
 You will still see the files from your master branch, without the new changes you made.
 But you can click the "Branch" dropdown to view a different branch.
 If you check your new branch you can see that the changes you made are there.